 Do screen savers save power?

-No. When a screen saver is visible, it means your computer and monitor are both on, and that means you're using the same amount of power as if the computer wasn't showing a screen saver.
+No. When a screen saver is visible, it means your computer and monitor are both still on.
+So, you're using the same amount of power as if the computer wasn't showing a screen saver.

 You'll save power and extend the life of your monitor if you turn it off when you step away from your computer instead of using a screen saver.
 If you want a screen saver to show your pictures or for other aesthetic reasons, you can also change your power savings mode to turn off your monitor after being away for an hour or more.